 Gold is still found in almost all streams at Philmont, which was once the scene of lucrative gold-mining operations.
 Mine shafts, sluice boxes, and placer mines dot the mountainsides and valleys.
-If your itinerary takes you to Cyphers Mine or French Henry, you will tour a real gold mine.
+If your itinerary takes you to

+Cyphers Mine, you will tour a real gold mine.
 Not working now, the mines are carefully maintained so you can tour the mine shaft.
 Bring your jacket and a flashlight for the tour.
-Learn about adventures and hardships as determined, miners sought their fortunes in these historic mountains.
+Learn about adventures and hardships as determined miners sought their fortunes in these historic mountains.
 When you find some gold, ask one of the staff miners for some cellophane tape so you can take your discovery home.
-Gold pans are available for you to use at Cyphers Mine and French Henry.
-You may even run across one of our Roving Prospectors; they will help you learn about gold panning and prospecting too!
+Gold pans are available for you to use at Cyphers Mine, Baldy Town, and French Henry.